 This example challenges our very notion of a map as a two-dimensional object.
 What about a map that can fit in a mitten and can be read in the dark, that floats and suffers no damage if dropped in the sea?
 This is true of the maps of Inuit people in Kalaallit Nunaat (Greenland), who traditionally carve portable maps out of driftwood, which are used for navigating their windy coastal waters.

 “These three wooden maps show the journey from Sermiligaaq to Kangertittivatsiaq, on Greenland’s East Coast.
 The map to the right shows the islands along the coast, while the map in the middle shows the mainland and is read from one side of the block around to the other.
 The map to the left shows the peninsula between the Sermiligaaq and Kangertivartikajik fjords.”
 (Decolonial Atlas)

-Another example from the Decolonial Atlas challenges how we orient our maps.
+Here is another example from the Decolonial Atlas that challenges how we orient our maps.
 Do you recognize these bodies of water?

 Although this is a familiar two-dimensional map with green & yellow representing land, and blue representing water, it challenges a basic assumption of European mapmaking by orienting the map towards the east rather than the north, because East (Waabang) is the orientation used in Ashinaabemowin culture.
 The compass rose itself is in the form of a medicine wheel, an Indigenous symbol used across the continent to denote the four directions.